Mosquito photo guidance

 TIP: Don't squash the mosquito!
 For the best chance of successful identification, the mosquito should be in good condition (whether alive or dead).
 See below for key features that we need to see to identify your mosquito.

-The abdomen is the long bottom segment of the mosquito.
+Abdomen: The abdomen is the long bottom segment of the mosquito.
 Many mosquitoes have stripes or other patterns on the abdomen.
 The shape of the abdomen also differs in different types of mosquito.

-Some British species have distinctive scales on their wings which can identify them.
+Wings: Some British species have distinctive scales on their wings which can identify them.

 It's not always possible to get good mosquito photos!
 If you're struggling or unable to take a photo, you can send us the mosquito instead.
 Fill out the reporting form and contact us for more details.

 If you find a mosquito resting on a surface (e.g. a wall), you might be able to catch it without squashing it.
 You can use the 'spider capture' method by placing a glass or other clear container over the mosquito and carefully sliding a piece of card underneath.
+You can put the captured mosquito in a fridge for about 40 minutes to immobilise it, then you can either take photos of it or put it into a sealable container to post to us.

 Mosquito larvae photo guidance

-To take the photo, make sure that you have a good close-up of the larva and that it is in focus.
+βTo take the photo, make sure that you have a good close-up of the larva and that it is in focus.
 It is worth using the macro setting if your camera has one.

 Different types of mosquito larvae can be distinguished by the presence or absence of a siphon, the breathing tube at the base of the abdomen.
 Read more about siphons and what they look like on our mosquito recognition page.
 We need to be able to see whether or not the larva has a siphon to be able to categorise it.